10 Site Characterization

 - Overland runoff: Runoff and stormwater conveyance systems can impact surface water locations downstream of the actual source or groundwater along the course of the conveyance system.

-- Groundwater seepage into surface water or surface water seepage into groundwater: Groundwater elevations surrounding surface water bodies (that is, gaining or losing) may influence the extent of a plume.
-Seepage rates and directions may change seasonally, with extreme weather events, or during periods of drought or precipitation.
+- Groundwater discharge to surface water or surface water recharge of groundwater: Gaining or losing surface water body (for example, rivers, streams, lakes, ponds, impoundments, and wetlands) conditions may influence the extent of a plume.
+Discharge or recharge (seepage) rates and directions may change seasonally, with extreme weather events, or during periods of drought or precipitation.

 - Subsurface features, including utility lines: Preferential pathways may result from subsurface features.
 For example, flow may seep into or out of nonwatertight sewer lines based upon groundwater elevations relative to the utility.
 The bedding material of a subsurface line may also convey groundwater.